What Every Employer Should Know

 Most Police and Fire Retirement System (PFRS) employers offer their employees the 384-e retirement plan, which allows members to retire after completing 20 years of service.
-Employers have the choice between offering a contributory plan, where employees must also pay contributions, or a non-contributory plan, where only the employer makes contributions.
-The long-term expected contribution rate for the Tier 6, 384-e contributory plan is 10.8 percent of payroll and non-contributory is 16.2 percent of payroll.
+Employers can choose between a contributory plan, where employees must also pay contributions, or a non-contributory plan, where only the employer makes contributions.
+The long-term expected contribution rate for the Tier 6, 384-e contributory plan is 12.8 percent of payroll and non-contributory is 18.3 percent of payroll.

-You can compare the long-term expected rates to the actual annual contribution rates from 1985 to present for both ERS and PFRS employers on these charts.
+You can compare the long-term expected rates to the actual annual contribution rates from 1996 to the present for both ERS and PFRS employers on these charts.